What Is No-Code Development?

 Building on the creative momentum it found in Excel, Microsoft released Visual Basic in 1991.
 It is a low-learning-curve coding language that blends rudimentary drag-and-drop elements with lines of code to create programs.

 No-code development continues to grow with the advent of no-code app-building platforms like Adalo, Bubble, and Glide.
-These platforms allow people to create apps that users download to their phones or access via their phones’ web browsers.
+These platforms allow people to create apps that users download to their phones or access via their phones' web browsers.
+Over 3 million apps have been created on Adalo alone, demonstrating the massive adoption of these tools.

 Here's what you can build using a no-code development platform: